citrix/workspace-linux-oem-guide/docs/customize.md

 #### Sending decoded bitmaps to Xserver

 You can hook the LVB allocation (source image data) function.
-When a frame is ready to be displayed, Citrix Receiver uses XShmPutImage to copy the LVB to screen.
+When a frame is ready to be displayed, Citrix Workspace app uses XShmPutImage to copy the LVB to screen.
 You may also need to hook the XShmPutImage function.
 If this is not convenient, alternative solutions (for example, using a non-atomic display) are available but they might degrade performance.

 #### Advantages of CTXJPEG abstraction